codership/documentation/galeracluster/source/training/tutorials/supporting-transaction-isolation-levels.rst

 Galera Cluster can support transaction isolation levels up to ``REPEATABLE READ`` and also protect against lost update problem if the application can be tuned to use proper locking strategy like the one shown above.

-However, Galera does not support ``SERIALIZABLE`` isolation in multi-master topology, because there is currently no means to protect read locks from being overwritten by the replication. ``SERIALIZABLE`` isolation should work in controlled master-slave topologies, but in practice its use is not recommended at all.
+Galera does not support ``SERIALIZABLE`` isolation in multi-primary topology, because there is currently no means to protect read locks from being overwritten by the replication. ``SERIALIZABLE`` isolation should work in controlled single-primary topologies, but in practice its use is not recommended at all.
 And, ``SERIALIZABLE`` isolation may be disabled in future releases, unless we can figure out a way to support it in a safe way.